 Find Your Path

-Yellow Ribbon Program: Those who qualify can get 100% of tuition paid for!
-Contact firstname.lastname@example.org or visit the Registrar’s Office and the Veteran Center at TU to learn about the different programs offered to help veterans and military personnel on campus.
-Visit http://utulsa.edu/info-for-current-students/ for all the offices you should visit to set up email, buy your parking permit, search for campus jobs, buy textbooks, etc.
+Visit Info for Current Students for all the offices you should visit to set up email, buy your parking permit, search for campus jobs, buy textbooks, etc.

 Get Academic Support

-Set up academic success coaching at the Center for Student Academic Success (CSAS) to help with study skills, time management and adjusting to college life.
-Find out about academic accommodations for students with disabilities or get tutors for classes at CSAS.
+Set up a coaching appointment with a Student Success Coach to help with study skills, time management and adjusting to college life.
+Find out about academic accommodations for students with disabilities or get tutors for classes through Student Access.
 Use the Veterans Center in Norman Village to study and relax between classes, as well as enjoy free snacks.
-Tutoring on campus is free!
+Tutoring Services on campus are free!

 Meet with Academic Advisor